bunkerity/bunkerweb/docs/quickstart-guide.md

 === "Docker autoconf"

     When using the [Docker autoconf integration](/1.4/integrations/#docker-autoconf), custom configurations must be written to the volume mounted on /data.
+Starting from 1.4.1, the volume only needs to be mounted on the autoconf container.

     The first thing to do is to create the folders :
     ```shell